iterate-ch/docs/cyberduck/share.md

 `````{tabs}
 ````{group-tab} Cyberduck

-Create an [download share](../protocols/dracoon.md#download-share) for a file or folder.
-Choose *File → Share…*.
+Choose *File → Share…* to create an [download share](../protocols/dracoon.md#download-share) for a file or folder.
 Optionally set a password required to download the file.
 Uncheck *Require Passphrase* to create a public with no password protection.

 ````
 ````{group-tab} Mountain Duck

-Create an [download share](../protocols/dracoon.md#download-share) for a file or folder.
-Choose *Share…* from the [context menu](../mountainduck/interface.md#share).
+Choose *Share…* from the [context menu](../mountainduck/interface.md#share)  to create an [download share](../protocols/dracoon.md#download-share) for a file or folder.

 ````
 `````